-How Did We Get Here: Crime is ubiquitous, regardless of the basic system of government, pure democracy, absolutism, or oligarchical.
-Managing criminals remains a wedge issue, especially in countries that have automatic death penalty, as studies have shown.
+Crime is ubiquitous, regardless of the basic system of government, pure democracy, absolutism, or oligarchical?
+Managing criminals remains a wedge issue, especially in countries that have an automatic death penalty, as studies have shown.

 The ongoing struggles in a few dominant Caribbean islands, especially Jamaica, Trinidad and Tobago, Haiti, and others with high capital crime rates, have seen a softening mentality to bring back hanging, hoping that it will cut crime.

-For decades, homicide rates and other violence have not been reduced much before hanging faced several pushbacks from human rights organizations, shifting views that it is as barbaric as the crime committed by an offender.
-As a result, with mounting pressure some of these islands have implemented a moratorium.
+For decades, they have not reduced homicide rates and other violence much before hanging faced several pushbacks from human rights organizations, shifting views that it is as barbaric as the crime committed by an offender.
+As a result, with mounting pressure, some of these islands have implemented a moratorium.

 The UN Office of the High Commission for Human Rights (OHCHR) has always been calling for a stop to the death sentence.
-And, according to the Inter-American Commission on Human Rights (IACHR), it has advised to abolish or at least impose a moratorium on its application.
+And, according to the Inter-American Commission on Human Rights (IACHR), they have advised it to abolish or at least impose a moratorium on its application.

-Revisiting History: Hanging is not new to society.
-Sadly, despite the deterrence implication, hanging has not always been for the condemned man.
-Several slaves who tried to escape their masters, or by hate groups simply for one being different have faced the rope.
+Revisiting History: Hanging is not new to the society.
+Sadly, despite the deterrence implication, the hanging has not always been for the condemned man.
+Several slaves who tried to escape their masters, or by hate groups simply for one being different, have faced the rope.

 It has also claimed victims because of sexual orientation, stemming from homophobia.

-The scars from colonization have also left few mentally hanged from what is believed to poor economic rope despite modernization and independence.
+The scars from colonization have also left a few mentally hanged from what we believe to poor economic rope, despite modernization and independence.
 It is not an argument that today’s criminals are still linked to policies that are perhaps no different from hanging because they were simply an economic death.

-Unforgiving Cord: It is an organized strangulation.
+They organize it strangulation.
 This loss of consciousness makes death imminent.
-It is dependent upon the knot positioning and the length of drop, which has varied through the history of hanging.
+It depends on the knot positioning and the length of drop, which has varied through the history of hanging.

 According to several journals, hanging can range from head and neck injuries.
-When this occurs, compression or rupture of the vertebral and carotid arteries leads to cerebral ischaemia.
+When this occurs, compression or rupture of the vertebral and carotid arteries leads to cerebral ischemia.

-It sends a strong message that the society will not tolerate barbaric criminals.
+It sends a powerful message that society will not tolerate barbaric criminals.

-Scholars also noted that, even in Jamaica’s final appellate court, it has consistently upheld submissions from defence attorneys for hangings to be commuted to life imprisonment
+Scholars also noted that, even in Jamaica’s final appellate court, it has consistently upheld submissions from defense attorneys for hangings to be commuted to life imprisonment

 As the region struggles with just desserts, and incapacitation, or simply an eye for an eye justice, few will admit publicly that crime threatens not only the basic pursuit of happiness on the beautiful shores, and inside the green communities, but the overall economy that thrives on a global good reputation to attract visitors.